kristopolous/BOOTSTRA.386/manual/index.md

 ## Preface

-When the headquarters in Boston tasked us with a full-screen interface that supported pointing devices connected through any bus, full color displays, and to work on everything from palmtops to mainframes, and then to have it all fit on a 1.44MB 3.5" floppy, we knew we had our work cut out for us.
+It was late 1982, headquarters in Boston tasked us with a bringing the microcomputer to the general public.
+Their fever dream was a full-screen interface supporting pointing devices connected through any bus, full color displays, and running on everything from future palmtops to today's mainframes.
+Also, it has to fit on a single floppy and a non-technical person should be able to use it in minutes.

-Luckily we got together our global team of software developers with resumes from Ashton-Tate to Quarterdeck and everywhere in between was up for the challenge.
+The problem is nobody has built this. knows how to build that.
+We don't even know if today's micros are capable of such a feat.
+We were going to try it anyway.

 This is our story.